 Distance From You

 In many situations, your emergency contact may need to travel to the accident scene or hospital urgently.
-Ideally, your emergency contact will live close to you, such as in the same city, so they can come to your side promptly.
+Ideally, your emergency contact will live in the same city or an adjacent city so they can come to your side promptly.

-Their ability to quickly come to a hospital and report any pertinent health information or decide on treatment makes all the difference.
+Their ability to quickly come to a hospital and report any pertinent health information or decide on treatment can make a big difference.

 Accessibility